 Blog 27: The Passover Meal

 Exodus 12’s Passover meal is simple.
 YHWH asked Israel to eat their roasted lamb with bitter herbs and unleavened bread.
-Though traditions added other symbolic foods over generations, the basic menu never changed.
+Although later traditions introduced additional symbolic foods, the basic menu remained the same.
 In this blog, I will look at these three ingredients and their meaning.

 Menu: lamb, bitter herbs, and unleavened bread (Exo.
 12:8, Num.
 9:11)